-Easy, delicious recipes to make in your cast iron skillet, from savory to sweet.
+Easy, delicious cast iron skillet recipes to cook, from savory to sweet.

 Ah, the ever-reliable cast iron skillet.
 It’s a pan you can count on 24/7, a sturdy friend equally at home in shoebox-size apartments and camping trips as it is in the fanciest chef kitchen.

 My favorite cast iron pan lives right on top of my stovetop.
 It gets used throughout the day — to cook morning eggs, grilled sandwiches for lunch and roast chicken for dinner.